3mkay/drupal-docker/README.md

 A collection of docker build scripts that can be build specificly with Drupal in mind.

 ## This is not:
 A collection of containers that follows the guidelines and best practice stated at docker.com.
 The reason for this is, that I want a developer environment that is easy to use, not correct to use.
 So I try to make Docker stay as much in the background as posible.
+So if you are wondering why I surgest that you run one docker instance at the time, for all websites, and not a container per web site, this is why.

 ## How it works